 Chatbot use cases

-Brands use chatbots to diversify their customer-engagement strategy.
-With chatbots, businesses engage website visitors proactively and, eventually, sell more products.
+Brands use conversational agents to diversify their customer-engagement strategy.
+With them, businesses engage website visitors proactively and, eventually, sell more products.

 Customers want their problems handled immediately and via the channels they prefer.
 Chatbots make that possible by redefining the customer service people have known for years.

-Brands also use chatbots to boost the productivity of their support teams.
-Bots can function as the first line of customer support by taking over the vast majority of repetitive cases from live agents.
+Brands automate their customer communication to boost the productivity of their support teams.
+Smart agents can function as the first line of customer support by taking over the vast majority of repetitive cases from live agents.
 They can group customers based on their issue type and, when needed, route them to agents.

 Before purchasing a product, every customer must go through the sales funnel.
-Chatbots can take customers by the hand and walk them through all the stages of that process: awareness, interest, decision, and action.
-A Gartner report shows that businesses that utilize chatbots in their sales strategy can achieve up to 30 percent higher conversion rates.
+Chatbots can take customers by hand and walk them through all the stages of that process: awareness, interest, decision, and action.
+A Gartner report shows that businesses that utilize conversational interfaces in their sales strategy can achieve up to 30 percent higher conversion rates.

-Another global giant, Starbucks, uses a chatbot to help customers compose their favorite coffee drink.
+Another global giant, Starbucks, uses an AI agent to help customers compose their favorite coffee drink.
 It enables customers to order a drink on the go and pick it up at a chosen cafe.
-It translates into a better brand experience because customers don’t have to stand in a long line.
+It translates into a better brand experience because customers don't have to stand in a long line.

-Optimize your support, sales and marketing strategies with ready-to-use chatbot templates
+Optimize your support, sales, and marketing strategies with ready-to-use templates